How to Start Building a Bent-Willow Chair

 The other, slender, end of the first arm bender was fastened flush against the back leg of the chair frame and tucked under the back support.
 The slender end of the second arm bender will be flush against the first arm bender, working outward.

-If one end of the subsequent arm benders is placed towards the inside while the other end is placed toward the outside, each bender will have to cross over the one before it to hopefully making a graceful, even, and flat curve.
+If one end of the subsequent arm benders is placed towards the inside while the other end is placed toward the outside, each bender will have to cross over the one before it to hopefully make a graceful, even, and flat curve.

 You can probably see how this should look by looking closely at the picture at the end of this article, and at the picture of the finished chair.